lszhou/lszhou.github.com/about/index.md

 At the same time, I am working as a Backend Software Developer in [Quirklogic, Inc](http://www.quirklogic.com/) and invloved in the developement of cloud service for a fantastic cutting edge device.

-Briefly, I mostly focus on web apps/web-tech desktop apps and Node.js cloud service development, with a special interest in RESTful API, distributed computing/communication, multithreading, data analysis and visualization.
+Briefly, I mostly focus on web application and Node.js cloud service development, with a special interest in RESTful API, distributed computing/communication, asynchrony, data analysis and visualization.
 I also enjoy the challenges in numerical computing and pure math.

 #### <i class="icon-pencil"></i> Contact Me